DomeDAO/dome-contracts/README.md

 `GOERLI_RPC_URL`
 `MUMBAI_RPC_URL`

+You can find the RPC URL's on: https://chainlist.org/

 To deploy a `dome instance`, you will need to add the deployed `DomeProtocol's` address to your .env file:

 `DOME_PROTOCOL_ADDRESS `